Nr. 10.

 any "mainstream" music.
 Registro in fact is a part of some compositions Lauro

-made but a piece that sounds quite exiting.
-As it is written with the guitar in mind
+made but its is a piece that sounds quite exciting.
+As it is written with the guitar

-it is easier to play than it sounds....
-Played on the Antonio Duran 1974 guitar that
+in mind it is easier to play than it sounds....
+Played on the Antonio Duran 1974

-I already used for composition nr.
-11. A remark has been made aas though it is
+guitar that I already used for composition nr.
+11. A remark has been made as

-a fresh sounding instrument you have to do your utmost best to have it sound
+though it is a fresh sounding instrument you have to do your utmost best to have

 Geen opmerkingen: